Micropolis-Organization/GitHub-Development-Process/GitHub_Documentation.md

 2. Assign members to the organization.
 3. Assign members of the organization into teams.
 ## Process to follow with every new project
-1. Create a repository to the project.
+1. Create a repository for the project.
 2. Assign team to the repository with the access permissions.
 3. Create an organization project.
-4. Create issues for every tasks within the project and assign them to the members of the team and assign them to the project.
+4. Create issues for every task within the project and assign them to the members of the team and assign them to the organization project.
+5. After finishing each issue raise a pull request with issue id # and the state of the issue (fixed,close,..).
+6. commit the change and push them to the main branch of the project or if you are working on a seprate branch merge it with the main branch.

 #### 1. GitHub Organization
 ##### 1.1 About organization